ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/entry-011/entry.md

 DirtyJOE parses and writes the code attribute incorrectly leading to a disassembly fail and an incorrectly written class.

-#### Scoring

-Consistency: 10
-Practicality: 5
-Disassembler Inaccuracy: 5
-Total score: 0.67

 #### Patch Date

 N/A

 ## radare2

-radare2 parses the code attribute incorrectly leading to a disassembly fail..
+radare2 parses the code attribute incorrectly leading to a disassembly fail.

-#### Scoring

-Consistency: 10
-Practicality: 5
-Disassembler Inaccuracy: 5
-Total score: 0.67

 #### Patch Date